th1234th/webhook-receiver/README.md

 2. Go to your repository settings
 3. Under the `Code and automation` submenu, select `Webhooks`
 4. Select `Add webhook`:
-   1. For your Payload URL, use your Webhook Proxy URL, $SMEE
+   1. For your Payload URL, use your Webhook Proxy URL, $SMEE_URL
    2. For your secret, use `dogburger`
    3. Choose which types of events you would like to trigger this webhook
    4. Select `Add webhook` again to create the webhook trigger